nicohiggs/football_annotations/README.md

 ## The videos

-The videos I need you to annotate are found at...
+The videos I need you to annotate are found at ...

 Each video has a frame counter running at the bottom of the screen which you can use to make your annotations (e.g. to mark when a play starts we will use the frame number).